alancheg/R_Tree_Index_Redbase/README.md

 ###Valgrind Use
 Please ensure you have packages with debug symbols installed.
 You can do this by following the instructions at DebuggingProgramCrash.

-1. Make sure Valgrind is installed.
+1.Make sure Valgrind is installed.

 `sudo apt-get install valgrind`

-2. Remove any old Valgrind logs:
+2.Remove any old Valgrind logs:

 `rm valgrind.log*`